melezhik/swat/README.md

     Hello World # this string should be in the response
     <head><title>Hello World</title></head> # and it should be proper html code

 ### Perl one-liners code

 Everything started with `code:` would be treated by swat as perl code to execute.
-There are a _lot of_ possibilities!
-Please follow [Test::More](search.cpan.org/perldoc/Test::More) documentation to get more info about useful function you may call here.
+There are a _lot of possibilities_!
+Please follow [Test::More](https://metacpan.org/pod/search.cpan.org#perldoc-Test::More) documentation to get more info about useful function you may call here.

     code: skip('next test is skipped',1) # skip next check forever HELLO WORLD

 ### Using regexp

 Regexps are subtypes of expected values, with the only adjustment that you may use _perl regular expressions_ instead of plain strings checks.
 Everything started with `regexp:` would be treated as regular expression.